South Korea Tariff Rates 2026: 10% on US Imports

 KORUS FTA certificates of origin are now even more valuable — they eliminate MFN duties, leaving only the 10% Section 122 tariff (down from 25% IEEPA).
 For semiconductors, most enter at 0% MFN, so the tariff burden is just the 10% Section 122.
 Hyundai, Kia, and Genesis vehicles built in the US (Alabama, Georgia) avoid all import tariffs.
 Korean steel within the Section 232 TRQ avoids the 50% surcharge.
 The Section 122 expiry in ~July 2026 could remove the remaining 10% layer.

-How US Tariffs on South Korea Work
+How Are US Tariffs on South Korea Imports Calculated?

 To calculate the total duty on a specific import from South Korea, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare South Korea rates with other countries to evaluate sourcing alternatives.